VolmitSoftware/docs/iris/85-maintainer-mc-version-bump.md

    - `adapters/neoforge/src/main/resources/META-INF/accesstransformer.cfg`
      - both: `public net.minecraft.server.MinecraftServer levels` / `executor` / `storageSource`

      Verify: the three ATs match the first three AW entries.
 Note the ATs have no `PackRepository` entry — Forge/NeoForge reach the pack sources through their own hooks, so do not add one without a reason.
-Wired via `minecraft { accessTransformer.from(...) }` (Forge) and `neoForge { accessTransformers.from(...) }` (NeoForge).
+Wired via `minecraft { accessTransformer.from(...) }` in `adapters/forge/build.gradle` and `neoForge { accessTransformers.from(...) }` in `adapters/neoforge/build.gradle`; NeoForge additionally declares the file in an `[[accessTransformers]]` block in `neoforge.mods.toml`.

-   Mixin configs — three JSONs, eight mixin classes, all targeting Mojang-mapped members:
+   Mixin configs — three JSONs, eight mixin classes, all targeting Mojang-mapped members.
+The JSONs only list class names; the mapped method names and descriptors below live in the `.java` mixin classes, so check those files, not the configs:

    - `adapters/fabric/src/main/resources/irisworldgen.mixins.json`
-     (package `art.arcane.iris.fabric.mixin`, `compatibilityLevel` `JAVA_25`, Fabric only)
+     (package `art.arcane.iris.fabric.mixin`, `compatibilityLevel` `JAVA_21`, Fabric only)
      - `BlockItemMixin` -> `BlockItem.placeBlock`, `@At("RETURN")`
      - `BlockMixin` -> `Block.getDrops(...)` with a **full descriptor** (`BlockState, ServerLevel, BlockPos, BlockEntity, Entity, ItemInstance`) — the highest-churn entry in the repo; the parameter list changes across MC versions
      - `PackRepositoryMixin` -> `PackRepository.<init>`, `@At("RETURN")`